-- The evaluation of the TOE by the Prüfstelle für IT-Sicherheit of T-Systems GEI GmbH was sponsored by Austria Card Plastikkarten und Ausweissysteme GmbH. - The evaluation facility accredited against ISO 17025 has a valid license of the BSI and of the certification body for the scope of the evaluation. - The evaluation was carried out under the terms of the certification scheme of T-Systems.
+- 9 The evaluation of the TOE by the Prüfstelle für IT-Sicherheit of T-Systems GEI GmbH was sponsored by Austria Card Plastikkarten und Ausweissysteme GmbH. - 10 The evaluation was carried out under the terms of the certification scheme of T-Systems. - 11 The evaluation facility was accredited against ISO 17025 and has a valid license of the certification body of T-Systems for the scope of the evaluation. - 12 The Evaluation Technical Report (ETR), version 1.0 and dated October 26, 2009, provided by the evaluation facility, contains the outcome of the evaluation for both configurations.

-Remark: The evaluation facility formally performed separate evaluations for the two security targets delivered by the sponsor.
-During evaluation it turned out that single evaluation reports and the ETRs for the two configurations would differ only in a few clearly defined issues.
-For simplicity, reports have then been created jointly for both security targets resp. configurations of the TOE.
+Remark: The evaluation facility formally performed separate evaluations for the two security targets delivered by the sponsor for configuration A and configuration B. Since single evaluation reports and the ETRs for the two configurations would differ only in a few clearly defined issues, reports have been created jointly for both security targets resp. configurations of the TOE.